These “baby” names are banned in Australia and, tbh, we can see why

 Iceland

-In Iceland, the name “Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116” was attempted by parents Elisabeth Hallin and Lasse Diding in 1991, who claimed it was pronounced “Albin.”
+In Iceland, parents Elisabeth Hallin and Lasse Diding attempted the name “Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116” in 1991, claiming it was pronounced “Albin.”
 Ermm, nice way to play with the Icelandic alphabet there, guys!
 Needless to say, they weren’t able to get it approved.
-Apparently, the reason for the unusual choice of baby name was to protest a fine, imposed in accordance with the naming law in Sweden.

 Argentina